top of page

 Understanding how to create an SEO strategy for your small business means you can optimise your website for attainable but relevant keywords that will help to drive free traffic and generate sales.

-There are a couple of free or cheap keyword research tools available.
+There are several free or cheap keyword research tools available.
 Google Trends, Ahrefs and Chat GPT are three options, and they will help you get started.

 SEO consultants like myself use more specialised tools such as SE Ranking, which allows my clients to benefit from keyword research that is based on recent, detailed data and in-depth insights that you cannot get using free tools.